puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 Though a comma isn't strictly necessary at the end of the final attribute value pair, it is best practice to include it for the sake of consistency.
 {% endaside %}

 The first step in mastering Puppet is to learn about the world around you.
 You will also realize everything in this Learning VM is a collection of **resources**.
 You will not be using resource declarations to shape your environment just yet.
-Instead you will exercise your power by hand and use Puppet only to inspect your actions using the `puppet resource` and `puppet describe` tools.
+Instead, you will exercise your power by hand and use Puppet only to inspect your actions using the `puppet resource` and `puppet describe` tools.

 ## Anatomy of a Resource